aakashchamola/xeno_crm/backend/README.md

 - **api-gateway**: Exposes REST APIs, handles validation, authentication (JWT), and documentation (Swagger).
 - **ingestion-consumer**: Consumes customer/order data from RabbitMQ and persists to MySQL.
 - **delivery-consumer**: Handles campaign fan-out, calls the vendor-simulator, and updates delivery receipts.
+All delivery and logging is by external `customer_id` (string).
 - **vendor-simulator**: Simulates a third-party vendor, randomly succeeds/fails, and posts delivery receipts back.
+All payloads use string `customerId` and `campaignId`.
 - **auth-service**: Manages Google OAuth login and issues JWTs for authenticated users.

 ---